bong-vs-pipe-efficiency_d26a3d44-d03e-4cd2-857d-849ca5a0038a

 Bongs shine when it comes to volume and velocity.
 The combination of water filtration and open airflow allows the smoke to cool down enough that you can take in more without the harshness.

-That translates to more cannabinoids delivered per breath and fewer short, interrupted hits that leave behind wasted smoke.
+That translates to fuller draws and fewer short, interrupted hits that leave behind wasted smoke.
 Percolators add another layer of filtration, breaking the smoke into smaller bubbles and giving it more contact with the water for smoother delivery.

 This is exactly why experienced smokers keep going back to bongs.